PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 Both these use-cases are of interest in games, as being able to prove world state helps with composability of worlds, and private inputs allow games with private state (ex: fog of war) and can also help with compliance (ex: being able to prove you know information without revealing the sensitive information publicly)

-Paima is working with [Zeko](http://zeko.io/) (based on Mina Protocol) to implement its first ZK Layer
+Paima is working with [Zeko](http://zeko.io/) (based on Mina Protocol) to implement its first ZK Layer.
+You can learn more about the architecture of our ZK layer [here](https://blog.paimastudios.com/paima-zk-layer/).

 #### Example game